-I cannot forget my lemon rind that gives it a kick of citrus and star anise, which I seldom use because the cinnamon gives it the flavor I needs.
+I cannot forget my lemon rind that gives it a kick of citrus and star anise, which I seldom use because the cinnamon gives it the flavor I need.
 Oh!!!
 What about some good vanilla extract?
-Now what would you do without my Haitian Oatmeal today with this gloomy and rainy weather?
+Now, what would you do without my Haitian Oatmeal today with this gloomy and rainy weather?

 Come ‘on, go ahead, make this delicious comfort meal and just lay down on your couch with your favorite book or watch your favorite television show.